Welcome to the Cultural Competency in Healthcare libguide.

 The populations featured on this guide correspond to the Diversity and Health Series topics presented by the Office of Multicultural Affairs.
 Is there a population or health care issue that you would like to see represented on this guide?
 Let us know! firstname.lastname@example.org

 The Diversity Health Series was developed by Kaiser Permanente and is used as a teaching tool at Des Moines University.
-Dr. Rich Salas, the Director of Multicultural Affairs and Assistant Professor in the College of Medicine, has completed the Kaiser Permanente Diversity Health Master level facilitator certification training.
+Dr. Rich Salas, Chief Diversity Officer, and Assistant Professor in the College of Medicine, has completed the Kaiser Permanente Diversity Health Master level facilitator certification training.
 For more information please contact the Dr. Rich Salas at 515-271-1709.

 The DHS film series includes the following videos: